Courses Detail Information

 Course Topics:

-The properties of materials are intimately linked with the structures of materials.
-This course touches on the basic principles of materials science engineering, laying out foundation for the understanding and characterization of materials structures.
-We take a bottom-up approach of lecturing, starting with interatomic bonds in materials.
-This is followed by a detailed description of crystal structure (or crystallography), which deals with the essential topics of unit cells, crystal systems and symmetry in crystallography.
-Also, diffraction techniques, in particular X-ray diffraction, for the probing of crystal structures will be discussed.
-We finally move from ideal to real-life scenarios, discussing the nature of defects that are always present in materials at finite temperatures above 0 K.
+The properties of materials are intimately linked to the structures of materials.
+This course touches on the basic principles of materials science engineering, laying out the foundation for understanding and characterizing materials structures.
+We take a bottom-up approach, starting with interatomic bonds in materials.
+This is followed by a detailed description of crystal structure (crystallography), which deals with the essential topics of unit cells, crystal systems, and symmetry in crystallography.
+Next, we discuss diffraction techniques, particularly X-ray diffraction, for the probing of crystal structures.
+We finally move to soft matter materials and cover topics such as liquid crystals, surfactants, polymers, colloidal materials, and soft biological materials.